A Sound Correction

 Prudence narrowed her eyes.
 “Reverend, you know as well as I do that I speak for the community.
 As a man of the cloth, I would have expected a little more support.
 Sometimes I really do have to wonder if your mind is entirely on the Lord’s work?”

-The vicar’s cheeks visibly coloured, and a pause followed—a sharp-edged stillness that seemed to press against the vestry walls.
+The vicar’s cheeks coloured and a pause followed.
+It was a sharp-edged stillness that seemed to press against the vestry walls.

 That evening, the vicar returned to the vicarage and set down his teacup with uncharacteristic firmness.